The "Mosquito" Problem

 Looking back, I see no reason why I should have felt ashamed of my academic performance in my first term at Starehe.
 First, I had done my best; as a matter of fact, I had started reading high school books before we commenced classroom learning.
 Secondly, I was competing with the brightest boys in the country.
 Lastly, I still had plenty of room for improvement.

 I did improve academically as my high school years wore on to the point of scoring an 'A' in the 2005 KCSE exams.
 But I seemed not to have learnt a lesson in rejecting shame because when I started taking SAT exams in 2006, I felt as shamefaced of my results as I did in 2002 when I ended up position 32 in my class.
-Imagine I sat for the SAT exams four times in a span of three years and never managed to score past 1940 marks.
+Imagine I sat for the SAT exams four times in a span of four years and never managed to score past 1940 marks.
 And 1940 was a low mark considering that most applicants who were accepted in the American colleges I was applying for admission scored over 2100 marks.

 One reason I am still living with my parents are the challenges I have had to overcome.
 Challenges such as shyness, timidness, confusion, megalomania, schizophrenia and bipolar disorder.
-So before you go out there to gossip on how I am still living with my parents, walk for a mile in my shoes; feel the fears, heartaches and frustrations I have gone through - then you'll realize how hard I have worked to overcome my challenges.
+So before you go out gossiping on how I am still living with my parents, walk for a mile in my shoes; feel the fears, heartaches and frustrations I have gone through - then you'll realize how hard I have worked to overcome my challenges.